ReactWayRoad/React_Middleware/README.md

 An effect is a plain JavaScript Object containing some instructions to be executed by the saga middleware.

+**call**
+return data from Promise

+**all**
+combine two or more watchers

+**take**
+Creates an Effect description that instructs the middleware to wait for a specified action on the Store.
+The result of yield take(pattern) is an action object being dispatched.

 ### Watcher/Worker

 **The watcher: will watch for dispatched actions and fork a worker on every action**